daeks-archive/Codiad-AutoUpdate/README.md

 This plugin hooks into the current update check and provides the possibility to automatically update your system.

+# Requirements

+- Write Permission for webserver user for whole codiad directory
+- Installed ZIP Extension for PHP

 # Installation

 - Download the zip file and extract it to your plugins folder